-I've also looked at whether Revolut could or should have done more to try and recover Mr H's losses once it was aware that the payments were the result of fraud.
+I've also looked at whether Revolut could or should have done more to try and recover Mr W's losses once it was aware that the payments were the result of fraud.

-I understand Mr H first notified Revolut of the fraud in September 2023, several weeks after the last payment.
+I understand Mr W first notified Revolut of the fraud on at the end of October 2023, two months after the last payment on 29 August.
 It's a common feature of this type of scam that the fraudster will move money very quickly to other accounts once received to frustrate any attempted recovery.

-Further, Mr H transferred funds to a legitimate cryptocurrency account in his own name.
-From there, he purchased cryptocurrency and moved it onto a wallet address of his choosing (albeit on the scammers' instructions).
-If Revolut tried to recover the funds, it could only have tried to do so from Mr H's own account and it appears all the money had already been moved on and, if not, anything that was left would still have been available to him to access.
+In addition, Mr W transferred funds to legitimate cryptocurrency accounts in his own name.
+From there, he appears to have purchased cryptocurrency and moved it onto a wallet address of his choosing (albeit on the scammers' instructions).
+If Revolut tried to recover the funds, it could only have tried to do so from Mr W's own account and it appears all the money had already been moved on and, if not, anything that was left would still have been available to him to access.